ccasares/grovepi-iotcs/README.md

 $ node <your app>.js <trust-store-file1>.json <trust-store-file2>.json
 ```

-If you run my sample:
+If you run my sample (trust-store file names are a sample.
+Use your owns!):

 ```bash
 $ node grovepi_iotcs.js AAAAAAQXFMEA-XX.json AAAAAAQXFMEA-YY.json